exam-card/exam-card/README.md

 # exam-card.github.io
 This is a college progect web page

-Used in this project: HTML 5, CSS, Twitter Bootstrap
+Used in this web page: HTML 5, CSS, Twitter Bootstrap

 Ilya Smyshlyaev, 2017